curl/curl/docs/GOVERNANCE.md

 services and paying for people to work on curl related code etc. Usually, such donations are services paid for directly by the sponsors.

-We grade sponsors in a few different levels and if they meet the criterias, they can be mentioned on the Sponsors page on the curl web site.
+We grade sponsors in a few different levels and if they meet the criteria, they can be mentioned on the Sponsors page on the curl web site.

 ## Commercial Support